syncfusion-content/maui-docs/MAUI/Masked-Entry/Migration.md

 ---
 layout: post
 title: Migrating from Xamarin to .NET MAUI SfMaskedEntry | Syncfusion
-description: Learn all about Migrating from Syncfusion Xamarin MaskedEdit to Syncfusion .NET MAUI MaskedEntry control and more here.
+description: Learn about Migrating from Syncfusion Xamarin MaskedEdit to Syncfusion .NET MAUI MaskedEntry control and more.
 platform: maui
 control: SfMaskedEntry
 documentation: ug